THE TRUTH ABOUT QUICKBOOKS DESKTOP FILES – revised!

 - Daily use and bad user habits

-To locate details on the first three of these items for your own QuickBooks Desktop company file, hit the F2 key once the file is open.
+Curious about your own file stats?
+Open your file and hit F2 on your keyboard.
 You’ll see the Product Information window.
 (In Figure 1, I’ve highlighted the items I’m referring to.)

 Let’s review these factors, and the actions you can take to protect your data against corruption and loss.

-There is Such a Thing as Too Big
+There Is Such A Think As Too Big

 From our years of hands-on experience working with hundreds of QuickBooks files, we have established real-world limits on the sizes of QB files before corruption and performance become serious issues: